ayen01-crypto/EMPLOYEE-MANAGEMENT-SYSTEM/README.md

 ## Overview

-This is a comprehensive Employee Management System built with PHP OOP and MySQL.
-The system provides full CRUD (Create, Read, Update, Delete) functionality for managing employee records in an organization.
+This is a modular Employee Management System built with PHP and MySQL.
+Each file is concise (under 100 lines) and focused on a single responsibility for easy maintenance.

 ## Features

-### Core Functionality
-- ✅ **Create** - Add new employee records
-- ✅ **Read** - View all employees with search and filtering
-- ✅ **Update** - Edit existing employee information
-- ✅ **Delete** - Remove employee records
-- ✅ **Search** - Find employees by name or department

-### Technical Features
-- **PHP OOP with MySQLi** - Object-oriented programming approach
+- Add, edit, delete, and view employees
+- Simple, responsive UI
+- MySQL database connection
-- **Prepared Statements** - Secure database operations with SQL injection protection
+- Secure CRUD operations
-- **Error Handling** - Comprehensive error handling and user feedback
-- **Responsive Design** - Modern, mobile-friendly user interface
-- **Data Validation** - Client and server-side validation
-- **Database Connection Management** - Proper connection handling and cleanup

 ## System Requirements